7 Best Mobility Aids for Walking

 Knee Scooters

-If you need to keep the weight off one leg after an accident or surgery, a knee scooter is an excellent choice.
+A knee scooter is an excellent choice if you need to keep the weight off one leg after an injury or surgery, especially if crutches are not an option due to their upper-body strength requirements.
 This mobility aid allows you to stay active and maintain the muscle tone in your good leg while getting around much faster and more comfortably than you could with crutches.

 Standard knee scooters have a padded platform for kneeling with your bad leg while you hold onto the handlebars and propel yourself forward with your good leg.
 If the injury affects the knee itself, you can use a seated knee scooter instead.